CurlyBytes/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 Typically, this is the starting point for bot development.
 To save time, we will leave this here for now, and come back to it later.
 If you are curious and would like to see the code that is available out of the box, you can download the source code by navigating to the "Build" tab within the portal, and select "Download Bot source code".
 Save it somewhere convenient and extract all the files from the zip file.

-While you've got the Azure portal open, now is also a good time to find and save the `botFilePath` and `botFileSecret` located in **App Service Settings > Application Settings > Application settings** section of your Web App Bot service.

-> For future bot-building ventures, you can either start by creating a bot in the portal and downloading the source code (which is what we're doing here), or you can use the Bot Builder template, and we've provided instructions on how to do that:
->
->Download the [Bot Builder SDK v4 Template for C# here](https://marketplace.visualstudio.com/items?itemName=BotBuilder.botbuilderv4) and click "Save as" to save it to your Visual Studio ItemTemplates folder  for Visual C#.
-This is typically located in `C:\Users\`_your-username_`\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#`.
-Navigate to the folder location and double-click on the install and click "Install" to add the template to your Visual Studio templates.
-Depending on your browser, when you download the template, you can double-click on it and install it directly to Visual Studio Community 2017; that is fine.

 ### Lab 1.2: Creating a simple bot and running it

 #### Creating a Hello World bot